fukaeridesui/sui-rpc-client/README.md

 - `explore_object.php`: Allows you to specify any object ID as a command-line argument
 - `get_multiple_objects.php`: Demonstrates fetching multiple objects at once
 - `get_all_balances.php`: Shows how to retrieve all coin balances for an address
+- `use_custom_client.php`: Shows how to use custom PSR-18 HTTP clients

 Run examples: